-Note: New clients must receive a copy of the Guide to Medi-Cal Mental Health Services when they first obtain services from the provider and upon request, thereafter.
+Note: New clients must receive a copy of the Behavioral Health Member Handbook when they first obtain services from the provider and upon request, thereafter.
 (Handbooks are available in threshold languages.)
 Additional copies may be obtained from the MHP Behavioral Health Services Division at (619) 563-2700.
-To receive the materials in the audio or large print format contact QIMatters.HHSA@sdcounty.ca.gov
+To receive the materials in the audio or large print format contact QIMatters.HHSA@sdcounty.ca.gov action is requested, including the client's right to dispute an extension of time proposed by the plan to make an authorization decision.
+A grievance can be filed at any time, orally or in writing.
+(42 CFR § 438.402)